-If you simply want to include a gift to Sue Ryder or your local hospice, you don’t need to change your whole will, you can simply add to it using a form called a codicil, which can be downloaded above.
+If you simply want to include a gift to Sue Ryder or your local hospice, you don’t need to change your whole will; you can simply add to it using a form called a codicil, which can be obtained by contacting our Legacy team via the contact details above.

 You can take this along to your current solicitor or use the free wills service if you prefer.

 So how exactly do I access your free wills service?

 - Step 1.
 You complete the online form, call us on 0808 164 4572 or email firstname.lastname@example.org to let us know you are interested in this service.

 - Step 2.
 You will receive a letter detailing the six participating solicitors closest to you.